opencog/destin/WindowsBuild.md

 * Now press the hammer button in the bottom left to begin building.

 * Press the "Compile Output" button on the bottom bar to see build progress.
+In newer version of Qt Creator you have to click the updown/arrow button to bring up a menu to select "Compile Output".

+* You can ignore the compile warning "Returning a pointer or reference in a director method is not recommended."

 Running DeSTIN compiled executables:
 -----------------------------------------------------